chrislabarge/chrislabarge.github.io/_posts/2014-10-16-unicorn-server.markdown

 	web: bundle exec unicorn -p $PORT  -c ./config/unicorn.rb
 {% endhighlight %}

-or....
+###or....

-If you are feeling fancy,
+####b)
-You can create the Procfile including its contents with one command in the commmand line:
+If you are feeling fancy, (and have not done the step directly above) you can create the Procfile including its contents with one command in the commmand line:

 run `echo "web: bundle exec rails server thin -p \$PORT -e \$RACK_ENV" > Procfile` and the 'Procfile' will automatically be created in the 'root' directory of your application and contain